prasanthrubyist/shopify-plus-api-pres/presentation.md

 - Associates Shopify customers with external identities (e.g from forums)
 - Shop needs to have multipass enabled on their Checkout Settings

+^ Sometimes we'll have merchants who have other channels for bringing their customers to their storefront

+^ For example they could use a forum and don't want those users to need to create another account

+^ Using multipass you can register a customer and log them into the storefront

 ---

 # Carrier Services

+^ Carrier Services are a relatively new API that allows merchants to integrate with any shipping provider

+^ Shopify contacts the carrier service with several details: Cart contents, Source Address, Destination and so on

+^ Your service can return custom rates based on this information

 ---